Metropolitan Stadium: Baseball and American football

 Hosting the Baltimore Orioles on Thursday, July 30, 1964.

-The park had a disjointed, skeletal feel; it was obvious that it had once been a minor league baseball stadium.
+The Met had a disjointed, skeletal feel, more than a hint that it had once been a minor league baseball stadium.
 For instance, when bleachers were erected to expand the stadium for the Twins, no concourse was built to connect them to the rest of the stadium.
 Due to this design flaw, fans in the bleachers literally had to leave the stadium to get to the grandstand.
-Unlike most multipurpose stadiums built during this time, there were very few bad seats for baseball.
+Unlike most multi-purpose stadiums built during this time, there were very few bad seats for baseball.
 The stadium was built using cantilever construction for the overhanging decks, eliminating posts that blocked the fans' view.
 It was well known as a hitter's park; its short foul lines—343 ft to left (east), 330 ft to right (south)—were particularly friendly to pull hitters such as Harmon Killebrew.
 The 330 marker in right was actually closer to right-center, leading to speculation that right field was even closer.
 Since the Met was built in 1956, however, this would not have been a problem for the Twins; baseball required all parks built after 1958 to have foul lines of at least 325 ft.
 Met Stadium distance signs included meters 1974–77.
 The diamond was aligned southeast (home plate to center field); recommended alignment is east-northeast.

-The Met was often considered less than ideal for football.
+The Met was widely considered less than ideal for football.
 The gridiron ran from around third base to right field (north-south), with barely enough room to fit the playing field and end zones.
 Wooden bleachers were brought onto the field during football season to bring fans closer to the game.
 For 1965, a large double-decked grandstand was installed in left field to replace the temporary wooden bleachers.
 The Vikings actually paid for this new grandstand in return for reduced rent; this location was prime sideline seating in the football configuration.
 This left the Met with the unique configuration of a double deck in left field, and bleachers behind third base.
 The left-field grandstand was originally planned to be capable of sliding toward or away from the gridiron (as Denver's Mile High Stadium later would be), but that part of the project was never realized.

 The Met provided an overwhelming home-field advantage for the Vikings late in the season and in the playoffs due to Minnesota's famously cold temperatures.
 The Vikings hosted ten playoff games at the Met and won seven of them.

 In the 1965 baseball season, both the All-Star Game and the World Series were played at Metropolitan Stadium, one of the few times that coincidence has happened since the former event was inaugurated in 1933.
 (Game 7 of that year's World Series drew 50,596 fans to the Met, the only time a baseball crowd exceeded 50,000 and remained its attendance record for baseball.)
 The Vikings hosted and won the 1969 NFL Championship Game at the stadium, the last NFL game prior to the merger.